GSA/open-gsa-redesign/_apidocs/location-public-api.md

     get:
       tags:
         - locationservices
-      summary: 'API to get a list of states'
+      summary: 'API to get a list of states/provinces/subdivisons for both USA and Foreign countries'
       operationId: getlocationserviceslookupstates
       consumes:
         - application/json